 About

-MAKING a case for heritage Japanese materials.
+Making a case for heritage Japanese materials.

 Kyoto Research Institute is dedicated to the study of Japan’s rich natural resources and traditional techniques that craft what we call "heritage materials."